A Baseline Study of the Event-shape and Multiplicity Dependence of Chemical Freeze-out Parameters in Proton-Proton Collisions at $\sqrt{s}$ = 13 TeV Using PYTHIA8: Abstract

 \section{Abstract}

-The event-shape and multiplicity dependence of chemical freeze-out temperature ($\tch$), freeze-out radius ($R$) and strangeness saturation factor ($\gamma_{s}$) are obtained by studying the particle yields obtained from PYTHIA8 event generator in proton+proton (pp) collisions at $\sq$ = 13 TeV.
-Spherocity is one of the transverse event-shape techniques to isolate jetty and isotropic events in high-energy collisions and helps in looking into various observables in more differential manner.
-In this study, spherocity classes are divided into three categories, namely (i) Spherocity integrated, (ii) Isotropic, and (iii) Jetty.
-The chemical freeze-out parameters are extracted using a statistical thermal model as a function of spherocity classes and charged particle multiplicity in canonical, strangeness canonical and grand canonical ensembles.
-A clear observation of multiplicity and spherocity class dependence of $\tch$, $R$ and $\gamma_{s}$ is observed.
-This study plays an important role in understanding the particle production mechanism in high-multiplicity pp collisions at the Large Hadron Collider energies.
+The event-shape and multiplicity dependence of the chemical freeze-out temperature ($T_{\text{ch}}$), freeze-out radius ($R$), and strangeness saturation factor ($\gamma_{s}$) are obtained by studying the particle yields from the PYTHIA8 Monte Carlo event generator in proton-proton (pp) collisions at the centre-of-mass $\sqrt{s}$ = 13 TeV.
+Spherocity is one of the transverse event-shape techniques to distinguish jetty and isotropic events in high-energy collisions and helps in looking into various observables in a more differential manner.
+In this study, spherocity~classes are divided into three categories, namely (i) spherocity integrated, (ii) isotropic, and~(iii) jetty.
+The~chemical freeze-out parameters are extracted using a statistical thermal model as a function of the spherocity class and charged particle multiplicity in the canonical, strangeness canonical, and grand canonical ensembles.
+A clear observation of the multiplicity and spherocity class dependence of $T_{\text{ch}}$, $R$, and $\gamma_{s}$ is observed.
+A final state multiplicity, $N_{\rm ch}\geq$ 30 in the forward multiplicity acceptance of the ALICE detector appears to be a thermodynamic limit, where the freeze-out parameters become almost independent of the ensembles.
+This~study plays an important role in understanding the particle production mechanism in high-multiplicity pp collisions at the Large Hadron Collider (LHC) energies in view of a finite hadronic phase lifetime in small systems.